destan19/OpenAppFilter/README.md

 ## OAF(Open App Filter)
-OAF is a parent management plug-in based on OpenWrt, which supports app filtering for games, videos, chats, downloads, etc.
+OAF is a parental control plug-in based on OpenWrt, which supports app filtering for games, videos, chats, downloads, such as Tiktok, Youtube, Telegram,etc.,and support self-defined app rules, you can lean more and download firmware by visiting [www.openappfilter.com](http://www.openappfilter.com) .
+### Preparation
+- Prepare a router that supports openwrt
+There are already many routers that support the openwrt system, you can choose a simple one for installation,[See which devices support](https://openwrt.org).
+- Install the openwrt system on your router
+The openwrt install tutorial can be found through the [forum](https://forum.openwrt.org).
 ### How to compile OAF
 1. Prepare OpenWrt source or SDK and compile successfully
-- general steps
+#### general steps
 ```
    git clone https://github.com/openwrt/openwrt
    cd openwrt
-   ./script update -a
+   ./scripts/feeds update -a
-   ./script install -a
+   ./scripts/feeds install -a
    make defconfig
    make V=s
 ```